fefa4ka/bempy/README.md

 # bempy - Python Block-Element-Modifier Library
 `bempy` is a library for building complex classes using BEM (Block-Element-Modifier) methodology.
-BEM is a widely used methodology in web development to achieve modular and scalable front-end code. `pybem` **extends this methodology to other areas** of software development, making it a versatile and powerful tool *for organizing and structuring complex projects*.

 With `bempy`, you can build reusable blocks of code that can be easily inherited, modified, and extended to create new and complex classes.
 The library uses a hierarchical structure to define blocks, elements, and modifiers, making it simple to understand and maintain large projects.